philgladman/home-rpi-NAS/README.md

   139: default/samba:139
   445: default/samba:445
 ```
+- Home NAS on k3s cluster on Raspberry Pi has now been deployed

-## Configure samba
+## Step 6.)
+Customize the samba configuration
+- To change the name of the NAS or the volume that the NAS is mounted on, run the commands below
-- `kubectl get pods` copy name of pod
+- `kubectl get pods` copy name of samba pod
 - `export SAMBA_POD=<your-smaba-pod-name>` paste name of samba pod here
-- `kubectl exec -it $SAMBA_POD -- vim /etc/samba/smb.conf` and paste in the contents below to the bottom of /etc/samba/smb.conf file (replace [k3s-pi-NAS] with what ever name you would like to call this NAS).
+- `kubectl exec -it $SAMBA_POD -- vim /etc/samba/smb.conf`, scroll to the bottom of the file, and edit the contents below,

 ```bash
 [k3s-pi-NAS]